-Although according to the EB regulation, application of the limit is not mandatory, it is applied in Article 19(1) in order to protect the day-ahead market from the adverse effects of balancing capacity markets and to ensure a smooth transition of national balancing capacity markets to the common European market.
+Although according to the EB regulation, application of the limit is not mandatory, it is applied in Article 17(1) in order to protect the day-ahead market from the adverse effects of balancing capacity markets and to ensure a smooth transition of national balancing capacity markets to the common European market.

 However, balancing capacity cooperation can be most effectively organized within LFC Blocks, where it is not only an issue of economically efficient market operations but also one of security of supply.
 TSOs and/or bidding zones within an LFC Block engage in a common dimensioning process and face no specific requirements set on the location of FRR or FCR balancing capacity, such as has been defined in SOGL Annex 6 and SOGL Annex 7.
 The closer cooperation within an LFC block delivers the flexibility to use high-efficiency measures to ensure the required reserves for all bidding zones, such as sharing of reserves and high volumes of exchanged balancing capacity.
 Setting any kind of restrictions for CZC allocation for balancing capacity within an LFC Block (or on borders within a single TSO), can severely impact the efficient procurement of balancing capacity and jeopardize the cooperation between TSOs/bidding zones of a single LFC Block.
-Therefore the possibility of not applying the 10% limit is used for bidding zone borders within an LFC block and borders of a single TSO.
+Therefore, the possibility of not applying the 10% limit is used for bidding zone borders within an LFC block and borders of a single TSO.

-In Article 18(2)(g)(viii), the TSOs proposed this rule for reasons of 1) the adverse effects of balancing capacity markets; 2) in order to further protect the day-ahead markets, and 3) for a smooth transition from national markets towards cross-border balancing capacity markets (temporary-applied limitations).
+In Article 17.2 and Article 17.3, the process of defining different limits per CNEC is outlined.
+Different maximum limits hold significant relevance in a Flow-Based region.
+For instance, on the inclusion of a new member into an existing application, TSOs may consider reducing the maximum capacity at the borders to the new member to address operational safety and assess market impacts, whilst maintaining the standard 10% limit at all other borders.

+As a direct mapping between balancing capacity market borders and limits on a CNEC is not possible, a process to define the limits per CNEC needs to be established.
+Paragraph 17(3)a:

+the process to define the maximum limits per CNEC shall consider the impact of the limitation on all bidding zone borders.
+The aim of the process is to efficiently realize different intended limits per bidding zone-border.
+If contradicting intended limits occur due to a close interconnection of borders in the flow-based region, application TSOs shall aim to reach a unanimous decision on the implementation of the limits.
+If no unanimous decision can be reached, qualified majority voting applies.

+A possible implementation for this process could include the following steps:

+Define borders for which a different limit than the standard shall apply.

+s

+Define the threshold for PTDF such that only relevant CNECs for a border are included, but still a relevant number of CNECs per border remains, e.g. 0.15.

+Sensitive CNECs are all CNECs where the zone-to-zone PTDF is larger than the threshold.

+Change the limit at all sensitive CNECs to the different maximum limit.

+Following this process, an example has been calculated based on the data for the CCR Core for 12.10.23, 16:00-17:00.
+Employing a standard limit of 10%, and postulating an intended limit of 5% for the NL-BE border and 20% for the CZ-PL border, the following results were obtained: